Official languages of the United Nations: Bengali

-Bengali is the fifth most spoken native language in the world, with over 242 million native speakers, after Mandarin, Spanish, English and Hindi and additional 43 million speak it as a second language.
+Bengali is the sixth most spoken native language in the world, with over 242 million native speakers, after Mandarin, Spanish, English and Hindi and additional 43 million speak it as a second language.
 In April 2009, Prime Minister of Bangladesh Sheikh Hasina argued in front of the United Nations General Assembly that the Bengali language should be made one of the official languages of the UN.
 This was backed by a resolution adopted unanimously by the assembly of the Indian state of West Bengal in December.

 German

 German is an official language of the Central and Western European countries of Germany, Switzerland, Austria, Liechtenstein, Luxembourg, and Belgium, and is also a national language of Namibia in Southern Africa.
 It traditionally has been, and continues to be influential in the fields of philosophy, theology, science, and technology.
 The German-speaking countries (Deutscher Sprachraum) are major economic forces in both the European and global economies, with Germany alone having the third largest nominal gross domestic product (GDP) in the world.
 German has also historically served as a lingua franca in Central and Eastern Europe and to an extent continues to do so.

 With over 130 million speakers, over 75 million of whom are native, German is the 12th most spoken language in the world and most spoken native language in the European Union, where it serves as one of the institution's working languages alongside English and French.

 Since German reunification, there have been proposals for the expansion of the United Nations Security Council to include Germany as a permanent sixth member state.
 The country has also actively participated in programs alongside the other permanent UN Security Council member states, giving rise to the P5+1.

-On June 19th 2024, the UN dedicated July 1st as UN German Language day.
+The German Translation Section at the United Nations Headquarters in New York held the first annual "German Language Day at the United Nations" on July 1, 2021, offering German-language film screenings and free German trial classes.
+These celebrations have not been officially established as a World Language Day by UNESCO, and are instead hosted by the four German-speaking diplomatic missions (Austria, Germany, Liechtenstein, and Switzerland) that provide most of the German Translation Section budget.